European start-ups court crowds for cash

 Like more and more budding entrepreneurs in Europe, the pair of trained engineers turned to individuals, not banks, to help their business sprout and one day open a venue in Paris.

-At this self-service food bar, customers scoop from a colorful display of mashed vegetables, all seasonal, local and organic.
+At this self-service food bar, customers scoop from a colourful display of mashed vegetables, all seasonal, local and organic.
 They top them with sausage, tofu or another protein, and some gravy.

 This is "a new generation of fast food: still fast, but good," said Vincent Viaud, 26, co-founder of Pur et Caetera.